acotis/holier-than-thou/README.md

 - `2025-03-31 12:15` will include everything submitted before March 31st, 2025 at 12:15:00.000000.
 - `2025-03-31 12:15:17` will include everything submitted before March 31st, 2025 at 12:15:17.000000.

-This system is designed to try to align with human intuitions about what the phrase "as of [date]" means.
+This system is designed to try to align with human intuitions about what the phrase "as of [date/time]" means.

 # Warnings